Use: The best backpacking water filter for camping and hiking

 - The batteries are also a weird size (CR123A).
 You can buy them on Amazon, but they tend to come in large quantities.
 I’ve ended up buying a box to ensure that I always have spares available when required.

 - The Steripen Adventurer isn’t the cheapest backpacking water filter – that accolade easily goes to the Sawyer Mini water filter.
 However, I genuinely think that it’s the most cost – and time – effective backpacking water filter that you can find.
-I’ve since tried out the Grayl water filter, which I did find useful and quite fast to use, but it’s only a little cheaper and only filters 473ml of water each time – much less than the Steripen, and weighs a hefty 308g (10.8oz).
+I’ve since tried out the Grayl water filter (also available on REI), which I did find useful and quite fast to use, but it’s only a little cheaper and only filters 473ml of water each time – much less than the Steripen, and weighs a hefty 308g (10.8oz).
+That said, they have launched the bigger (and heavier!), 24 oz Grayl (also available on REI)

 - Although it is a real investment, the Steripen Adventurer has been an excellent water filter for backpacking and more than paid for itself over the past two years and I’m still very happy with purchasing it.
 Ultimately, it depends on your budget and how much time you want to spend filtering water.

 - As I’ve indicated, it doesn’t work with visibly dirty water so it’s the ideal solution for those looking for a hiking water filter where you’re likely to be using puddles or still water sources.
-If this is your intended use, I suggest you look at the Sawyer Gravity Water Filterinstead.
+If this is your intended use, I suggest you look at the Sawyer Gravity Water Filter or the Grayl instead.

 The Steripen Adventurer Opti is a reliable, fast and easy to use backpacking water filter, giving you access to safe drinking water in a matter of minutes and helps you to completely avoid relying on environmentally damaging plastic bottles.

-It’s almost at the top of its price point; the cheaper but more time-consuming and more breakable Sawyer Mini water filter (buy it on Amazon or REI) is an alternative, while for more hardcore camping or hiking adventures, the Sawyer Gravity Water Filter (buy it on Amazon or REI) is the best alternative.
+It’s almost at the top of its price point; the cheaper but more time-consuming and more breakable Sawyer Mini water filter (buy it on Amazon or REI) is an alternative, while for more hardcore camping or hiking adventures, the Sawyer Gravity Water Filter is the best alternative.

 However, its ease of use and the fact that it’s not let me down in the past two and a half years of travelling, make it a real winner in my book!